Rose Oko: Political career

-In 1999 Rose registered and formed part of the team to introduce the People's Democratic Party (PDP) to Cross River State as an inactive member of the party.
+In 1999, Rose registered and formed part of the team to introduce the People's Democratic Party (PDP) to Cross River State as an inactive member of the party.
 Between 2002 and 2004 after she retired from public service, she registered and introduced the National Democratic Party (NDP) to Cross River State and served as the Deputy Chairman South, Board of Trustees, NDP.
 In 2003 when Nigeria held the first democratic election since the handover of power from military to civilian rule, Okoji Oko contested as a senate candidate, Cross River State North Senatorial District under the NDP banner, a contest she lost to the PDP candidate at the time.
 She continued to serve as chairman of the board of trustees for the NDP party up until 2007, when she ran in the country's second official democratic election as a gubernatorial candidate for Cross River State, a contest she lost to the PDP candidate.

 In that same year, she re-enlisted as a member with the PDP and in the 2011 democratic elections ran for Member National Assembly, Federal House of Representatives.
 Yala/Ogoja Federal Constituency.
 A position she held until her death.
 She was elected as a senator and she represented the north of the state where she was born.
 There were over 100 senators elected in the 8th National Assembly in 2015, but only six of these were women.
 The others were Stella Oduah and Uche Ekwunife who both represent Anambra.
 Fatimat Raji Rasaki, Oluremi Tinubu and Binta Garba.

-The legislative elections that held on the 23rd of February, 2019 produced seven female senators in the 9th National Assembly of which she was elected again.
+The legislative elections that held on 23 February 2019 produced seven female senators in the 9th National Assembly of which she was elected again.
 The others include; Stella Oduah, Oluremi Tinubu, Aishatu Dahiru, Uche Ekwunife, Akon Eyakenyi and Betty Apiafe.